brockboland/Homebrew/16-Eldorado Superfly/README.md

 * about 5 gallons into the fermenter
 * Using bucket fermenter #1

+## Dry hop
+* Transferred into glass carboy with 2 oz El Dorado in two mesh hop bags
+* Gravity at 1.014
+* About 5 gal into secondary

 ## Bottling day
 * Target FG: 1.014
 * FG: 1.0xx